Aeroluna/Heck/NoodleExtensions/Documentation/AnimationDocs.md

   "_time": float, // Time in beats.
   "_type": "AnimateTrack",
   "_data": {
-    "_track": string // The track you want to animate.
+    "_track": string, // The track you want to animate.
-    "_duration": float // The length of the event in beats (defaults to 0).
+    "_duration": float, // The length of the event in beats (defaults to 0).
-    "_easing": string // An easing for the animation to follow (defaults to easeLinear).
+    "_easing": string, // An easing for the animation to follow (defaults to easeLinear).
     "_property": point definition // The property you want to animate.
   }
 }